Adding Positive Credit History to Your Credit Report

 Use Your Accounts the Right Way

 Don't be afraid to start small.
 Expect to get only small credit limits and loans, in the beginning, i.e. less than $1,000.
-Creditors and lenders will be willing to extend more credit to you once you’ve shown that you can be responsible with a little bit.
+Creditors and lenders will give you more credit once you’ve shown that you can be responsible with a little bit.
 Once you've successfully opened a credit card or loan, don’t use up too much of your available credit and pay back what you borrow on time each month.